keithrbennett/rexe/README.md

 ### Multiline Ruby Commands

-Although Rexe is cleanest with short one liners, you may want to use it to include nontrivial Ruby code in your shell script as well.
+Although rexe is cleanest with short one liners, you may want to use it to include nontrivial Ruby code in your shell script as well.
 If you do this, you may need to add trailing backslashes to the lines of Ruby code.

 What might not be so obvious is that you will often need to use semicolons as statement separators.